FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 In order to minimize the number of unnecessary interactions on campus, non student-facing staff members who are able to continue to work from home have been encouraged to do so.

-What level of testing will be required and how frequent will testing take place?
+What level of testing will be required when students return in January and how frequent will testing take place?

 What type of regular screening is expected?